FullstackGJJ/ynab-transaction-differ/src/Domain.md

 An expert YnabTransactionDiffer should always be able to:

-- Return correct transaction diffs when given transactions that came from YNAB and transactions that came from bank transaction history csv lines
+- Calculate correct transaction diffs when given transactions that came from YNAB and transactions that came from bank transaction history csv lines

 An expert YnabTransactionDiffer under the right conditions can: